ExxistanceDC/Segagaga-English-Translation/README.md

 ## **Release Changelog**

+- **Version 1.0.2 (04/10/2026)**
+  - Technical Fixes:
+    - PAL 60 Hz support
+      - Courtesy of ateam, this release removes the 50 hz cap and black borders for users on PAL consoles when using cables other than the VGA cable
+    - Fixed text overrun in SIMEVT when attempting to hire an outsourcing contractor that already has a project in-progress
+  - Translation:
+    - Corrected typo of “Cool” in NEWS11.SFD
+    - Fixed R&D C “Safety” banner and accompanying battle background textures
+    - Fixed several spelling errors in Archives game descriptions and MES files

 - **Version 1.0.1 (03/5/2026)**
   - Fixed Bugs:
     - Fixed malformed pointer that caused the wrong text string to appear after the release score dialogue for games released in August and December
     - Fixed 14 spelling errors
     - Fixed untranslated texture in uhhh...without spoilers...one of the shops
   - Translation Improvements:
     - Fixed “Marry” SIMEVT event variable translations with updated and more readable “playful censorship” names
     - Updated item name and matching texture from “Polyvitamin E” to “Polivitan E” to match play on words of IRL brand.